Redshift weighted galaxy number counts: The redshift-weighted number count power spectra

 Increasing the window width is known to decrease the total power of $C_\ell^\Delta$, since most of the power is actually from smaller scale fluctuations which are smoothed out by larger windows.
-In contrast, a larger window size enhances the total power of $C_\ell^\zeta$, as well as the lensing contribution to $\zeta$, since it is an integral effect, cf. (\ref{DezNF}).
+In contrast, a larger window size enhances the total power of $C_\ell^\zeta$, as well as the lensing contribution to $\zeta$, since it is an integrated effect, cf. (\ref{DezNF}).
 Considering unequal-redshift power spectra $C_\ell(z_a,z_b)$ decreases the overall power compared to equal redshift correlations.
 However, the lensing contribution becomes more and more important and eventually dominates the further the redshift bins are separated.

-Studying the $\Delta$-$\zeta$ cross-spectra, see Fig. \ref{fig:delta_zeta}, shows that the main contribution comes from the density.
+Studying the $\Delta$-$\zeta$ cross-spectra, see Fig. \ref{fig:delta_zeta}, shows that also here the main contribution comes from the density.
 Redshift-space distortions only play a role on large scales, $\ell\lesssim 100$, whereas lensing and relativistic effects are completely negligible.
 Furthermore, most of the multipoles are negative.
-What is especially interesting is that the acoustic peaks are very pronounced in this correlator.
-Contrary to the number counts and the $\zeta$ power spectrum, where baryon acoustic oscillation (BAO) peaks are suppressed, especially for narrow windows which are dominated by fluctuations on smaller scales, the cross-spectrum correlator has a window function with vanishing mean, which removes contributions from small scales.
-Therefore, the $\Delta$-$\zeta$ correlator at equal redshifts could be used as an excellent standard ruler, though it should be noted that the signal is quite small.
-The $\Delta$-$\zeta$ correlator actually dominates in neighboring redshift bins (see Fig.~\ref{fig:CorrCoeff} and its discussion in the next section); however, the BAO's are suppressed similarly to their suppression in the number counts and the $\zeta$ power spectrum.
+What is especially interesting is that the acoustic peaks are very pronounced in this correlator. \ed{In the number counts and the $\zeta$ power spectrum, the baryon acoustic oscillation (BAO) peaks are suppressed, especially for narrow windows, since these are dominated by fluctuations on smaller scales.
+On the contrary, the cross-spectrum correlator has a window function with vanishing mean, which removes radial fluctuations and so we see the fluctuations at the scale $k=\ell/r(\bar z)$ without smearing it out with contributions from different wave vectors.} Therefore, the $\Delta$-$\zeta$ correlator at equal redshifts could be used as an excellent standard ruler, though it should be noted that the signal is quite small \rut{and typically has a signal-to-noise amplitude of order unity, cf. Figure \ref{fig:SNR}.
+Therefore, some binning in $\ell$-space will be needed for a detection.
+Since $\De(z)$ grows towards lower redshifts the mean over the redshift bin of the product $\De(z)(z-\bar z)$ is typically negative.
+This explains the negativity of $C_\ell^{\De\zeta}$.}

+The $\Delta$-$\zeta$ correlator actually dominates in neighboring redshift bins (see Fig.~\ref{fig:CorrCoeff} and its discussion in the next section); however, when considering unequal redshift bins, the BAO's are suppressed similarly to their suppression in the number counts and the $\zeta$ power spectrum.